-The United Way for the City of Kawartha Lakes does receive securities donations.
+The United Way Haliburton Kawartha Lakes does receive securities donations.
 The investment income represents the dividends, interest and gains/losses on those shares.
 Investment income is recognized when it is earned.
 The income is included in "Fundraising and related income" on the Operations Statement.